Corrective Diffusion Language Models

 \subsection{Error-Correction Ability via Iterative Refinement}

-We next evaluate whether diffusion language models can repair corrupted programs through iterative, in-place refinement.
+We next evaluate whether DLMs can repair corrupted programs through iterative, in-place refinement.
 At each refinement step $t$, the model selectively remasks a subset of positions and re-predicts their values based on token-level confidence scores.
 Let $c_i^{(t)}$ denote the confidence assigned to token $i$ after step $t$.

 \paragraph{Iterative Refinement.} We follow the confidence-threshold-based refinement protocol introduced in Section~\ref{bg:refinement}.
 Given a fixed threshold $\tau$, all positions whose confidence falls below the threshold are remasked at step $t$: